myg813p/ielts/speaking/unit12.md

 Well, indicidual preferences differ from person to person, but I think most people prefer to be in the company of their families.
 That's because when you travel with your family, you get the chance to make wonderful meories and share the joy of new experiences with those you love.
 Furthermore, you never know when there might be an emergency.
 If something bad happens, it is much better to be with people who care about you than to be by yourself.

 6. What do people do to prepare before going on a holiday?
 To begin with, people look up information on the area that they'll be visiting.
-Through their research, they can find out what the weather will be like when they visit and whether they shoud get vaccinations or visas. if they don't check this beforehand, they might encounter a number of obstacles.
+Through their research, they can find out what the weather will be like when they visit and whether they shoude get vaccinations or visas. if they don't check this beforehand, they might encounter a number of obstacles.
 Plus, people make travel arrangements before going away.
 For instance, booking a hotel and renting a car are commonly done in advance.